Key takeaways

 - Attend college fairs and speak with admissions counselors to get a better insight into how the score of 1320 at SAT can fit into the overall admissions process.

 The decision to retake the SAT becomes beneficial when the target schools accept prospective students with higher SAT scores.
-Students should evaluate the possibility of retaking the test when their actual abilities scored lower than expected due to test anxiety alongside insufficient preparation.
+Students should compare their practice results with their actual SAT performance before deciding whether to retake the exam.

 How to Prepare for a Retake of the SAT?